Signed in as:

 Join us on Saturday, May 10, 2025 (Mother's Day weekend) to tour 11 homes and gardens of architectural and/or historical significance, including waterfront properties and properties that participate in sustainable landscape practices.

 When you enter the SERC campus, pass the brick security kiosk.
 The Woodlawn History Center is the first house on your left.
 Park in the parking lot up the driveway on your left.
-(Tickets available for purchase at this location.)

-2. Obligation Farm, Harwood
+Site 2.
+Obligation Farm, Harwood (Parking on site)

-3. Etowah, Harwood
+Site 3.
+Etowah, Harwood (Parking on site)

-4. Larkin's Hundred, Edgewater
+Site 4.
+Larkin's Hundred, Edgewater (Parking on site)

-10. Nirvana, Churchton
+Site 10.
+Nirvana, Churchton (Street parking)

-11. Tacaro Estate, 6220 Town Point Road, Tracys Landing
+Site 11.
+Tacaro Estate, 6220 Town Point Road, Tracys Landing (Parking off site)

 A full description of all participating counties and their tours, with photographs, is now available at www.mhgp.org.